Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

 Notwithstanding the fact that $P^\uparrow(-)$ corresponds best with what ordinary school mathematics has to say about division, properly formulating its logic is far more involved than developing the logic needed to work with $P^0(-|-)$ or with $P^1(-|-)$ or $P^S(-|-)$.\footnote{ The choice made below for using $P^0(-|-)$ rather than $P^1(-|-)$ or $P^S(-|-)$ is merely a matter of taste.} Using the conditional operator the definitions of $P^1(- | -)$ and $P^S(-|-)$ can be made more illuminating:

 The literature on conditional probabilities taking probability zero for the condition into account is quite complex.
 Popper functions, nonstandard probabilities, Renyi's conditional probability, and De Finetti's coherent conditional probability come into play.
 Working with $P^0(-)$ excludes some of these options for dealing with conditional probability functions, but choosing to work with an involutive meadow does not by itself introduce such kind of bias.
-On the contrary by taking an involutive meadow as the point of departure one is well-placed to proceed with the formalization of each of the mentioned options (and more) for the definitions of conditional probability functions.
+On the contrary, working in an involutive meadow allows to proceed with the formalization of each of the mentioned options (and more) for the definitions of conditional probability functions.